TheUltimateSoyCode/Discord-Python-Bot/README.md

 # vsndbot-Discord

-A quite simple discord bot, with some moderation/server management features, Can be helpful for newbies who want to "investigate" real instances to make their first bot.

-Generally, it has 21 different commands (Role management, "moderation" tools, and in-voice-channel playback)

 1. **Ping** - Ping the bot
 2. **Spam** - Spam a message
 3. **User** - Get an info about user